 Servers – Is VPN.ac P2P compatible?

 As for torrenting, VPN.ac is P2P compatible.
 However, since it only offers servers in some 20+ countries, you might encounter slightly slow speeds on P2P networks.
-In addition, due to the fact that it only offers around 100+ servers, you will have a hard time finding servers that are compatible with torrenting.
+Also, because it only offers around hundred plus servers, you will have a hard time finding servers compatible with torrenting.
 Overall, in terms of privacy, VPN.ac is safe thanks to its Romanian jurisdiction.
-That being said, in comparison, PureVPN, and NordVPN offer way more servers.
+That being said, in comparison, ExpressVPN and NordVPN offer way more servers.

 Does VPN.ac work in China?